achristen/Meteobike/readme.md

 ![SCS_userinterface](SCS_userinterface.png)

 Next, make changes to personalize your copy of `meteobike.py`.
+You can, for example, open the Python Development Environment (Version 2.7) and `File > Open`.

 * Replace "01" on line 41 `raspberryid =` to your system#s two digit number.
 If your system has the number "7" enter "07".
 * Replace "andreas" on line 42 `studentname =` to your first name in quotes.

+Then save the modified code `File > Save`.
+Close the Python Development Environment.

 Every time `meteobike.py` is started, it will create a new data-file that contains the data sampled.
 Here is an example: